bricaud/gremlin-server/README.md

 A demo showing how to access the database with python is provided.
-Python 3 is required as well as the gremlin-python module.
+Python 3 is required as well as the gremlin-python module (use the version that matches the gremlin-server version.)
 This module can be installed using:
 ```
-pip install gremlinpython
+pip install gremlinpython==3.2.6
 ```
 To run the demo, simply write in the console:
 ```